Foreclosure Defense Attorney Miami | Diaz Law Florida

 The Diaz Law negotiates all contracts so the the homeowner is released from liability in the event of a deficiency judgment.
 This means to taxable income to the homeowner in the event that the bank takes a loss in the sale of the property.

 The bank is going to prefer scenario #1 over scenario #2 every time because they don’t want to deal with savvy lawyers and they don’t want to spend time and money.

 Unfortunately, scenario #1 is the most probable scenario when a homeowner does not lawyer up.
 When a homeowner represents themselves, the bank moves quickly to confiscate the home.
 They take advantage.

 We’re not saying homeowners have been not able to adequately represent themselves, but it seldom happens.

-Linares Law will utilize the law in your favor.
+Diaz Law will utilize the law in your favor with the top Foreclosure Defense Lawyers in Miami.
 We will require that the bank provide original copies of note and mortgage.
 We will request that the bank provides us with all the required disclosures.
 Failure to do so could stop the foreclosure and/or delay it drastically.

 For more information on Florida Statutes for Foreclosure of Mortgages and Statutory Liens visit:

 Contact Us About Your Case